 Roasted yellow squash is the perfect way to serve it!
 This easy method bakes summer squash with Parmesan and Italian herbs.

 Are you a yellow squash fan?
-Here’s one of the best and easiest ways to cook this bright vegetable: Roasted Yellow Squash!
-There’s no need to stand over a sauté pan at all.
-Just pop them in the oven with Italian herbs and Parmesan cheese and roast them until tender!
-It’s a totally hands off method and cooks this veggie like a charm.
-Alex and I don’t often eat yellow squash: but when we do, this is our preferred method!
-(Except for this tasty casserole, when we have time.
-Oh and grilled.)
-Here are the tricks to the bake time and seasoning roasted summer squash to perfection.
+Here’s one of the best and easiest ways to cook this bright vegetable: roasted yellow squash!
+Pop the rounds in the oven with Italian herbs and Parmesan cheese and roast them until tender—a hands-off method that cooks this veggie like a charm.

 How to make roasted yellow squash